gutucristian/gutucristian.github.io/_posts/2018-12-20-Python-Tips-and-Tricks.md

-My personal (unfinished) compilation of Python tips and tricks.
+My personal (unfinished) list of Python tips and tricks.

 # Sorting